 The graduate programs are designed to provide a broad based extension of the undergraduate experience in combination with formal course work and research in the student's selected area of specialization.
-Independent research is required for both the M.S.M.E. and Ph.D. degrees, while the M.E.M. is a non-thesis degree program designed for part-time students.
-One may enroll into the Ph.D. program directly after the Bachelor's degree in Mechanical Engineering.
+Independent research is required for both the M.S.M.E. and Ph.D. degrees.
+A non-thesis Master's degree is also available (M.E.M.).